 - Benzinga has examined the prospects for many investor favorite stocks over the past week.

-As usual, Benzinga continues to examine the prospects for many of the stocks most popular with investors.
-Here are just a few of this past week's most bullish and bearish posts that may be worth another look.
+Bulls: Benzinga continues to examine the prospects for many of the stocks most popular with investors.
+The following are some of the week's most bullish and bearish posts that are worth another look.

 Keep up with all the latest breaking news and trading ideas by following Benzinga on Twitter.